malena-bridi/malena-bridi/README.md

 - 👋 Hi, I’m @malena-bridi
+- 🎓 I hold an Associate's Degree in Programming from National Technological University (AR)
 - 👀 I’m interested in front-end web development
 - 🌱 I’m currently learning web programming with Python and JavaScript